 The humble questionnaire is a very powerful tool.
-Not only does it allow you to find out what your customers think but it’s also a great way to boost customer loyalty and build relationships.
+Not only does it allow you to find out what your customers think, it?s also a great way to boost customer loyalty and build relationships.
 But what makes a successful questionnaire?
 Drayton Bird and Andrew Boddington have the answers

 I have worked with him for many years now off and on.
 So, after one or two comments from me, he has kindly written a quick guide to what you should know about the subject.

 Some techniques - and questionnaires are a good example - are so deceptively simple and obvious that marketers ignore them.
 They're not "creative" enough.

 Well, forget "creative".
 I like things that work.
 And questionnaires work.

 People love to give you their opinions.
 The questionnaire is a very unthreatening way to approach people.